Dosage Form: tablet, film coated

 Inform patients that Zolmitriptan should not be used during pregnancy unless the potential benefit justifies the potential risk to the fetus [see Use in Specific Populations (8.1)].

 Advise patients to notify their healthcare provider if they are breastfeeding or plan to breastfeed [see Use in Specific Populations (8.3)].

-Zolmitriptan is a prescription medication used to treat migraine headaches in adults.
-Zolmitriptan is not for other types of headaches.
-The safety and efficacy of Zolmitriptan in patients under 18 have not been established.
+Zolmitriptan tablets are a prescription medication used to treat migraine headaches in adults.
+Zolmitriptan tablets are not for other types of headaches.
+The safety and efficacy of Zolmitriptan tablets in patients under 18 have not been established.

 What is a Migraine Headache?